 There are fourteen to eighteen members, nominated by the nominating team and approved individually by the congregation.
 The total composition must be a minimum of 40% male and 40% female.
 They are to meet the qualifications outlined in 1 Timothy 3:8-12.

-Each member will serve a 2-year term, renewable a maximum of twice consecutively, with member terms staggered at approximately half renewed each year.
+Each member will serve a 3 year term, and members may not serve more than two consecutive full terms, with member terms staggered at approximately one-third renewed each year.